jepler/umac/README.md

 For a `DEBUG` build, add `-i` to get a disassembly trace of execution.

+To use a different modifier layout, use `-k`.
+For instance, to map host ctrl keys to mac Option and host Alt keys to mac Command, use `ctrl=option,alt=command`.

 Finally, the `-W <file>` parameter writes out the ROM image after patches are applied.
 This can be useful to prepare a ROM image for embedded builds, so as to avoid having to patch the ROM at runtime.